AuroraStorm-sw/Inspired-Ink/README.md

 2. Static files not loading on Heroku.
 Solution: Through tutor support, they found a spelling error in loading style.css in base.html after a lot of trial and error.

-3. View height on the webpage is too high, forcing the user to scroll to see the footer.

 # Future implements - nice to haves

 - Add a word counter to the Ink posts so users can see how long the posts are in the post overview.
 This idea was laid to the side due to deadline.
 - Add a short backstory about each writing styles' origin on the category pages.

 # Deployment